 The Climate Bonds criteria include a carbon intensity benchmark of below 3 kgCO{2eq}/kgH2 as a starting point for low-carbon production, which represents an emissions reduction of 73% of traditional fossil-based production processes.
-The benchmark must reduce overtime to reach net zero by 2050.
-Additional information is given in Section 4.2.2.1.
+In order to avoid carbon lock-in risk, for fossil-based production facilities the benchmark must reduce overtime to reach net zero by 2050.
+Additional information is given in Section 4.3.1.
 The benchmark was set regardless of the production pathway.
 Nevertheless, additional restrictions and requirements were included to reduce potential carbon lock-in risks, and other sustainability impacts associated with some production routes.
-More details can be found in Section 4.2.1.
+More details can be found in Section 4.2.